-This route starts and finishes at the same place, Westport Leisure Park on James Street in Westport town.
+This route starts and finishes at the same place, The Towers Bar and Restaurant, The Quay Westport.

 The 120km cycle with 3 categorised climbs will offer a good test for all riders.
 Remember the biggest climb is at the end of the day, so conserve your energy wisely.

 It sets out from the bustling town of Westport and heads west along the R335 taking in the breathtaking views of Ireland’s famous mountain Croagh Patrick on the left and the 365 islands of Clew Bay on the right.

 Croagh Patrick as seen from Westport Quay.
 Pic: Fáilte Ireland

 The route passes through the scenic small town of Louisburgh continuing along the coast toward Killeen where cyclists will take a left towards Cregganbaun.
 This where you will hit your first effort so watch out, its a nice little hill/drag to warm up the legs.

 You will then take a right onto the R335 (main Louisburgh to Leenane road) and continue south towards the spectacular and picturesque Doolough Valley.

 Before the valley, you will get a well-earned food stop at Glen Keen Farm which is at the 35 km mark.

 After you refuel at you will travel another 12 km along Ireland’s only fjord “Killary Fjord” where majestic views await leading to Ashleigh Falls before before turning right towards Leenane with a spectacular cycle along the right hand side of Killary Fjord.